 Illumina's score of 89 is higher than 94% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2024, Illumina, Inc. reported significant carbon emissions, with total Scope 1 emissions at approximately 18,836,000 kg CO2e and Scope 2 emissions at about 21,224,000 kg CO2e globally.
-The company also disclosed Scope 3 emissions, which totalled around 241,938,000 kg CO2e, highlighting the substantial impact of its value chain.
+In 2024, Illumina reported significant carbon emissions, totalling approximately 18836000 kg CO2e for Scope 1 and 21224000 kg CO2e for Scope 2 globally.
+The company also disclosed Scope 3 emissions amounting to about 241938000 kg CO2e.
+In the US, emissions were recorded at approximately 18098000 kg CO2e (Scope 1) and 7852000 kg CO2e (Scope 2).
 Illumina has set ambitious climate commitments, aiming for a 46% reduction in absolute Scope 1 and 2 emissions by 2030 from a 2019 baseline.
-Additionally, the company plans to achieve net-zero greenhouse gas emissions across its direct operations and value chain by 2050.
-This includes a commitment to increase its sourcing of renewable electricity from 0.6% in 2019 to 100% by 2030.
-The long-term targets are equally ambitious, with a goal to reduce absolute Scope 1 and 2 emissions by 90% by 2050, alongside a similar reduction target for Scope 3 emissions.
-These targets are aligned with the Science Based Targets initiative (SBTi) and reflect Illumina's commitment to addressing climate change effectively.
+Additionally, the company plans to achieve net-zero greenhouse gas emissions across its operations and value chain by 2050.
+This includes a long-term target to reduce absolute Scope 1 and 2 emissions by 90% by 2050, alongside a similar reduction target for Scope 3 emissions.
+The company is also committed to increasing its annual sourcing of renewable electricity from 0.6% in 2019 to 100% by 2030.
+These targets are aligned with the Science Based Targets initiative (SBTi) and reflect Illumina's dedication to addressing climate change and reducing its carbon footprint.

 Access structured emissions data, company-specific emission factors, and source documents